valetivivek/JobScoop/Sprint-2/Sprint2.md

 ## Functionality

 - **Input Validation:**
-    -   Decodes the JSON payload.
-    -   Verifies that both `email` and `password` are provided.
+  - Decodes the JSON payload and verifies that both `email` and `password` are provided.
 - **User Authentication:**
   - Looks up the user in the database by email.
   - Returns a 404 error if the user does not exist.
   - Retrieves the stored hashed password and compares it with the provided password.
   - Returns an unauthorized error if the password does not match.
 - **JWT Generation:**
-    -   On successful authentication, generates a JWT token with an expiration time (1 hour).
-    -   The token includes the user ID in its claims.
+  - On successful authentication, generates a JWT token with an expiration time (1 hour) that includes the user ID in its claims.
 - **Response Construction:**
   - Returns a JSON response containing a success message, the generated JWT token, and the user ID.

 ## Response